UnitVectorY-Labs/repver/docs/COMMAND.md

 The `repver` tool automates file updates and Git operations using commands defined in your configuration file.

 To use the command, you must run it from the root of your repository where the `.repver` file is located.
-If you configure git operations, this is required to be the root of the git repository as well.
+If you configure Git operations, this is required to be the root of the Git repository as well.

 ## Usage